HR-ShakeNBake/ingredients/README.md

 # Shake 'n' Bake

-> This project buidls out the front-end for a service that identifies delicious recipes, and suggests where to buy their ingredients based on your location.
+> This project builds out the front-end for a service that identifies delicious recipes, and suggests where to buy their ingredients based on your location.

 ## Related Projects